karlan/AGN_templates/README.md

     f_{AGN_temp} = any of the NORM, WDD, or HDD intrinsic AGN template (or a combination of two), if there is enough reason to believe that the polar dust component is very weak or non-exist.
-                 = any of the reddened NORM, WDD or HDD AGN templates = any of the three intrinsic AGN templates + template for polar dust emission , if only to get a very crude results
+                 = any of the reddened NORM, WDD or HDD AGN templates = any of the three intrinsic AGN templates + template for polar dust emission , if the goal is to get very crude estimations

 		 Tips:
 		    1. For reddened type-1 AGNs, you should try NORM, then WDD, and lastly HDD.